tengjuilin/video-notes/Process Dynamics and Control/video-descriptions.md

     - [Responses of First-Order Processes [Process Dynamics and Control]](#responses-of-first-order-processes-process-dynamics-and-control)
   - [Second-Order Processes](#second-order-processes)
     - [Responses of Second-Order Processes [Process Dynamics and Control]](#responses-of-second-order-processes-process-dynamics-and-control)

+## Intro to Process Dynamics and Control

+### Introduction to Process Dynamics and Control [Process Dynamics and Control]

 ## Laplace transform